 - Blood serum is the fluid portion of whole blood from which certain substances in the clotting of blood have been removed.

-The body uses antibodies to attack and neutralize foreign substances, such as bacteria and viruses.
+The body uses antibodies to attack and neutralize foreign substances like bacteria and viruses.
 The antibodies your body makes against its own normal cells and tissues play a large role in lupus.

-Many of these antibodies are found in a panel or group of tests that are ordered at the same time.
-The test you will hear about most is called the antinuclear antibodies test, referred to as the ANA test.
+Many of these antibodies are found in a panel—a group of tests that are ordered at the same time.
+The test you will hear about most is called the antinuclear antibodies test (the ANA test).

 97% of people with lupus will test positive for ANA.

-Antinuclear antibodies connect or bind to the nucleus or command center of the cell.
+ANA connect or bind to the nucleus or command center of the cell.
 This process damages and can destroy the cells.
-While the antinuclear antibody is not a specific test for lupus, it is sensitive and does detect the antibodies that are present in 97 percent of people with the disease.
+The ANA test is not a specific test for lupus.
+However, it is sensitive and does detect these antibodies in 97 percent of people with the disease.

-The ANA can be positive in people with other illnesses or positive in people with no illness, so simply having a positive ANA test does not necessarily mean you have lupus.
-Test results can also fluctuate in the same person.
-When a positive ANA is accompanied by several other criteria that doctors look for in diagnosing lupus, it is often a strong indication for doctors to consider lupus.
+The ANA can be positive in people with other illnesses or positive in people with no illness.
+For this reason, simply having a positive ANA test does not necessarily mean you have lupus.
+Test results can also vary in the same person.
+When a positive ANA is accompanied by several other clues that doctors look for in diagnosing lupus, it is often a strong indication to consider lupus.